Find Affordable College Courses

 Read full report on Human Development & Family Studies at North Dakota State University - Main Campus

-With a ranking of #9, Hope International University did quite well on this year’s best schools for human development and family studies students.
-Located in the large suburb of Fullerton, Hope is a private not-for-profit college with a small student population.
+Hope International University did quite well in this year’s ranking of the best schools for human development and family studies students.
+It came in at #9 on the list.
+Located in the suburb of Fullerton, Hope is a private not-for-profit college with a small student population.

 The average amount in student loans that human development majors at Hope take out is $30,238.